Does Kratom Interact With Naproxen (Aleve)?

 It should be noted that consuming NSAIDs daily places one at a high risk of developing severe adverse effects like renal failure.

-If you are using both kratom and naproxen as a pain-relief regimen, you should be mindful not to overconsume naproxen.
+If you are using kratom and naproxen as a pain-relief regimen, you should be mindful not to overconsume naproxen.
 It’s often better to use kratom more than NSAIDs as it carries a much lower risk of developing serious side effects — just make sure to use the proper dosage.

 Talk to your doctor if you use either one daily to be safe.